Plan your visit

 If you have an electric vehicle, this map shows where you can find charging points in the local area.

-Click here for parking information.
+Click here for full parking information.

 Public transport

-The Sherwood Arrow service runs hourly from Victoria bus station in Nottingham and stops outside our new visitor centre.
 The direct journey takes around an hour.
 For up to date timetable information check here

 For the route map showing all the stops where you can pick up the service, click here.